 Here is an example of a Celtic cross in New York State.

-The Celtic cross gives inspiration to jewelery designers today, and is used extensively by tattoo artists.
 How this symbol is evolving and being embraced as a modern day emblem highlights its great power and meaning.
 New interpretations can never erase its history and iconic connection to our forefathers.

 And so, to all who choose to proudly wear a Celtic Cross, do not merely think of it as a modern symbol of today’s culture.
 Always remember it symbolizes Celtic folklore, our Christian heritage, and deeply roots us to our ancient past.